middlebear/jekyll-theme-editorial/README.md

 ```yaml
 series:           "build-a-blog"
 ```
 Now refresh the blog post page in your browser and you should see a new series sidebar appear on the right.
 Note that you don't have to "slugify" the series name.
-This sames series name just happens to be that way.
+This sample series name just happens to be that way, to show that series names are unslugified and capitalized on display.
+This is useful if you have multiple series with the same name, but don't want them all grouped together, by making the names unique using only dashes and capitalization to create the illusion of multiple series with the same name.

 ### Adding a post image